 Levelized Cost of Energy (LCOE): This includes all the operating costs that go into maintaining a solar array.
 It covers everything from the initial cost and interest to the maintenance and expected solar generation for the system.

 Comparative Cost of Solar: The cost of solar compared to the cost of fossil fuels.
-The comparative cost of solar is often the means solar proponents use to determine solar savings.
+The comparative cost of solar is often the measure that solar proponents use to determine solar savings.

 Solar Product Warranties